 There is not a current Education Director.

 Public Relations Coordinators: this group maintains a website, calendar, and forum for the USUDA and communicates with relevant local and national media regarding USUDA competitions when the body sees fit.

-The PR Coordinator is Will Silberman (University of Kentucky).
+The PR Coordinators are Will Silberman (University of Kentucky) and David Register (Bard).